reflectoring/reflectoring.github.io/_posts/2020-09-27-spring-boot-12-factor-app.md

 ## Port Binding - Port Defined as Environment Property

 > Export services via port binding.

+***Port Binding refers to an application binding itself to a particular port and listening to all the requests from interested consumers on that port.*** The port is declared as an environment variable and provided during execution.

+Applications built following this principle does not depend on a web server.
+The application is completely self-contained and executes standalone.
+The web server is packaged as a library and bundled with the application.

 Port binding is one of the fundamental requirements for microservices to be autonomous and self-contained.